redux-offline/redux-offline/docs/api/config.md

 Determine the delay for retrying requests.

 Accepts the offline action representing the request and the number of times already attempted.
-Returns either the number of milliseconds to wait before retrying, or `null` if the action should be discarded.
+Returns either the number of milliseconds to wait before retrying, or `null` if the retry count has been exceeded.

 The default implementation uses the following schedule to retry requets: